Understanding the Long-Term Impact of Brain Injuries

 Types Of Brain Injuries

 The soft gray matter that comprises your brain controls every function in your body, making the BIANC statistics particularly alarming.
 In addition to TBI, damage to the brain cells can happen because of hypoxia or pressure.
-You can sustain a brain injury in a variety of ways, including:

-- Traumatic head injury results from a blow to the head or violent shaking and is often associated with auto accidents, motorcycle accidents, truck accidents, falls, sports injuries, workplace accidents, and construction site injuries
+- Traumatic Head Injury: Results from a blow to the head or violent shaking and is often associated with auto accidents, motorcycle accidents, truck accidents, falls, sports injuries, workplace accidents, and construction site injuries.

-- Cerebral hypoxia occurs when the brain is deprived of oxygen because of carbon monoxide poisoning, choking, drowning, drug overdose, birth injury, cardiac arrest, or stroke
+- Cerebral Hypoxia: Occurs when the brain is deprived of oxygen because of carbon monoxide poisoning, choking, drowning, drug overdose, birth injury, cardiac arrest, or stroke.

-- Brain herniation describes conditions that put pressure on the brain inside the skull, such as brain tumors, hemorrhaging, stroke, and brain inflammation
+- Brain Herniation: Describes conditions that put pressure on the brain inside the skull, such as brain tumors, hemorrhaging, stroke, and brain inflammation.

 Common Head Injury Symptoms